 of His majesty

 “Majesty” is a state of greatness or importance.
-Jesus was prominent and important to Peter’s thinking.
+Jesus was prominent and essential to Peter’s thinking.
 “Majesty” means far more than “Majesty.”
 This word carries the idea of magnificent glory.

 “Majesty” can mean the manifestation of great power, mighty power.
-Here “majesty” refers to the splendor and magnificence of Jesus’ transfiguration of great grandeur and sublimity.
+Here “majesty” refers to the splendor and magnificence of Jesus’ great grandeur and the sublimity of His transfiguration.
 Peter, James, and John witnessed Jesus’ majestic appearance.
 Jesus is His majesty, King Jesus.

 Luke 9:43, “And they were all amazed at the majesty of God.
 But while everyone marveled at all the things which Jesus did….”